| Door hinges loose 44-06 Door hinge pins loose. Door fit sloppy, doors sag.This problem has come up a few times over the

 marked connection is for the alternate horn, which in my car appears

-been clipped off, and I don't know where the other end is, nor do I
+to be gone.
+The wire hasbeen clipped off, and I don't know where the other end is, nor do I

 see the "other" horn.
 I did not test for the wire that goes to the